Rakusan.net home articles gallery links contact

 Woodblock Print Winter Cards

-The prototype paintings for all but one of the designs have not yet been located.
-WC2 was produced from the original painting LK3-12 (see section below).
+Only one of the prototype paintings the winter card designs has been located.
+WC1936 was produced from the original painting LK3-12 (see section below).
 Because that painting is simultaneously both a member of its painting series and also the prototype for a woodblock print, it has two numbers.
-In its role as a woodblock print model it takes its other numbering from its woodblock print, WC2-0.
-WC2 is also the only winter card in a horizontal format; all of the others are vertical.
+In its role as a woodblock print model it takes its other numbering from its woodblock print, WC1936-0.
+WC1936 is also the only winter card in a horizontal format; all of the others are vertical.

 Producing the winter card designs required many fewer impressions than Rakusan's typical woodblock prints.
 Therefore, after World War II and well into the early 1950s Rakusan was able to reprint many small batches of these designs for sale and to present as guest gifts.
-WC2 and WC3B are not currently known to have ever been reprinted, but the other designs with more familiar subjects were reprinted many times and in large numbers.
+WC1936 and WC1937B are not currently known ever to have been reprinted, but the other designs featuring popular tourist destination subjects were reprinted many times and in large numbers.

 All of the winter card woodblock prints are very small.
 Including margins the prints measure approximately 12 x 14 cm (4.5 x 5.5 inches).
 The prints were distributed tipped onto the fronts of various card stocks.
 The earlier card stock was a plain white or cream-colored paper, with or without an embossed, recessed well for the print.
 Later post-war card stock was one of two fancy papers with inclusions within the paper and/or overprinted brocade patterns.
 A typical interior of the later cards showing the later woodblock-printed greeting and authorship statement is also included here.